mrhdias/fastkiss/README.md

 # FastKiss - A FastCGI Web Framework for Nim
 ⚠️ WARNING: This framework is still in heavy development. ⚠️

 FastKiss is an FastCGI Host/Server Framework for [Nim](https://www.nim-lang.org) Web Applications.
 It was developed against Nginx, but should work with any web server that implements the FCGI spec.
+This work was based on the [FastCGI library for Nim](https://github.com/ba0f3/fastcgi.nim).

 The FastCGI server allows you to easily integrate your FastKiss web application into a standard web server environment, taking advantage of existing features provided by a web server developed for this purpose.
 This allows you to use all the state of the art features such as advanced protocol support (HTTPS, HTTP/2.0), HTTP keep-alive, high performance static file delivery, HTTP compression, or URL redirect/rewrite services without increases the overhead and complexity of building anything into your application code.
 ```nim